jamesfricker/HouseAndRent/README.md

 ## Extract

-Scrape flatmates for rental listings
+Scrape flatmates for rental listings.
+Extracts are found in the `outputs` folder.

 ## Transform